-All models are supplied with push-fit elbow connections for the cold water mains inlet pipe and hot water outlet pipe.
-These are 15mm for the VortexBlue Combi 21 and 26, and 22mm for the VortexBlue Combi 36.
+All models are supplied with push-fit elbow connections for the cold water mains inlet pipe and hot water outlet pipe:

+- Combi 21 and 26 15 mm - Combi 36 22 mm

 All pipes to be fitted into the push-fit connectors provided should be cut using a pipe slicer or pipe cutter - to leave the pipe ends with a slight radius and free from any burrs or sharp edges.

 Pipes to be used with these fittings should not be cut square using a hacksaw.